iaifi/iaifi.github.io/index.md

 The NSF AI Institute for Artificial Intelligence and Fundamental Interactions [(IAIFI, pronounced /aɪ-faɪ/)](/about.html) is one of the inaugural NSF AI research institutes.
 The IAIFI is advancing physics knowledge -- from the smallest building blocks of nature to the largest structures in the Universe -- and galvanizing AI research innovation.
 The IAIFI is a collaboration of both [physics and AI researchers](/people.html) at MIT, Harvard, Northeastern, and Tufts.
 Learn more about our [research](/research.html) at the Physics/AI intersection and about our [IAIFI Fellows](/fellows.html) program.

-### IAIFI Jobs

-***Applications for the 2022-2025 IAIFI Fellowship are now closed.*** Updates on future competitions will be provided on the [IAIFI Fellows page](https://iaifi.org/fellows).
-You can also [Sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) to receive announcements for future competitions.
-{:.success}

 ### IAIFI Events

 [View our full events calendar](events-calendar.html) for all upcoming events.